CeciliaSwe/portfolio-1st/README.md

 * Book link buttons display as hyperlink but are not clickabe on courses - long section.
 	* Bug appreas to be caused by position: absolute and a z-index for the div.
 Fixed by changing positioning from absolute to relative and setting the img div to absolute instead (in order to retain the overlap)
 * Footer sticks to middle of inspiration page for < 600px
+	* Caused by flexitem overflowing the flexbox at last element on page before footer, fixed by setting flexbox height to auto instead of fixed height

 ### User stories testing
 All pages (Home, Courses, Inspiration and Book) were wireframed for Desktop, Tablet and smartphone using Balsamiq and are uploaded is a separate assets folder.